 Liew et al 2018

-Phenotypic plasticity refers to the ability of an organism to alter its phenotype (i.e. appearance or tolerance to a stressor), often based on their environment.
-This capability leads to a large potential for adaptation within a species, especially when the trait is beneficial and has a bigger plasticity potential.
-Epigenetics refers to molecular mechanisms that influence the gene expression and change the phenotype of an organism without changing the genotype.
+Phenotypic plasticity refers to the ability of an organism to alter its phenotype (i.e. appearance or physiology?), across environments.
+This ability increases potential for adaptation within a species, especially when the trait is beneficial and has a bigger plastic potential.
+Epigenetics refers to molecular mechanisms that influence gene expression and change the phenotype of an organism without changing the genotype.
 In recent studies, both phenotypic plasticity and epigenetics have been proposed to be inherited, thus altering the fitness of an organism’s offspring.
-This transgenerational effect is yet to be fully elucidated but could have tremendous impacts on a population’s ability to adapt to their local environment under rapid climate change.
-Depending on the organism and study system, this theory could be difficult to provide evidence for, which leads to further speculation.
+This transgenerational effect is yet to be fully elucidated but could be a driver of a population’s ability to adapt to local environments under rapid climate change.
+Depending on the organism and study system, transgenerational adaptive plasticity could be difficult to provide evidence for.
 For example, controlling several generations of corals has proven difficult because of the organism’s sensitivity and the variation in spawning.

-One of the many questions that is driving recent research involves the unknown specifics between a trait’s plasticity and the trait’s evolution.
+One of the questions that is driving recent research involves the unknown specifics between a trait’s plasticity and the trait’s evolution.
 More recent work provides evidence for heritable variation, which shows a weakness in the traditional theory that plasticity doesn’t affect evolution.
 Plasticity is non-adaptive when the variation strays away from the local optimum and is adaptive when variation allows for natural selection to act on certain traits that are best fit for a local environment.

 Ghalambor test whether or not phenotypic plasticity, specifically in gene expression, constrains adaptive evolution.
 Their ultimate findings were that after transplantation of Trinidadian guppies to a low-predation environment, gene expression plasticity did not aid in adaptive evolution.
-Overall, the researchers suggest that adaptive plasticity constrains evolution, compared to non-adaptive plasticity increases the strength of directional selection, and therefore aids evolution.
+Overall, the researchers suggest that adaptive plasticity constrains evolution, compared to non-adaptive plasticity that increases the strength of directional selection, and therefore aids evolution.
 This experiment was able to identify an a priori prediction of evolutionary change with their older evolutionary descendent population being exposed to the same experimental conditions as the manipulated populations.
 The research team identified differences in transcription (gene expression) to be predator-induced plasticity, compared to differences between populations in the same conditions over several generations were because of heritable variation.
 The team’s main conclusion was that although plasticity aids in evolution, it is not because plasticity itself is adaptive, but because plasticity is under strong selection to change.

 The results from Ghalambor provide another perspective on what exactly natural selection is acting on, and also has implications on the way we think about local populations surviving climate change stressors.
 The mechanisms by which organisms can adapt to their local environment, including epigenetics, is unclear.